santicoronel/Dependent-Lambda/README.md

 with generalized inductive datatypes coming soon.

 It aims to support indexed datatype elimination based on simple unification à la Agda.
-Additionally, it would be beneficial to eventually add some form of meta-variable solving to support implicit arguments.
+Additionally, it would be nice to eventually add some form of meta-variable solving to support implicit arguments.

 Another possible extension could be multiple-argument recursion, either via straightforward sugaring or more involved termination checking.